British Pakistanis: Employment

 Data from the 2011 Census shows British Pakistanis had one of the lowest employment rates amongst other ethnic groups and a lower than average employment rate in all regions of England and Wales, reported at 49%.
 The statistics also showed Pakistanis had one of the highest rates of unemployment at 12%.

 Around 60% of British Pakistani women were economically inactive and 15% were unemployed in 2011.
 Amongst older employed Pakistani women, many work as packers, bottlers, canners, fillers, or sewing machinists.
-Pakistani women have recently begun to surge into the labour market.
+In 2012, Pakistani women began to surge into the labour market, although this was noted as many merely moving from economic inactivity to unemployment.

-The latest figures from the Office for National Statistics show British Pakistanis are far more likely to be self-employed than any other ethnic group, at 25%.
+Office for National Statistics figures for 2020 show British Pakistanis are far more likely to be self-employed than any other ethnic group, at 25%.
 Traditionally, many British Pakistanis have been self-employed, with many working in the transport industry or family-run businesses in the retail sector.

-The latest available data from the Labour Force Survey show that in the fourth quarter of 2019, the employment rate for British Pakistanis stood at 57% and unemployment rates were 7%.
+In the fourth quarter of 2019, the Labour Force Survey showed that the employment rate for British Pakistanis stood at 57% and unemployment rates were 7%.

-According to General Medical Council statistics, 14,213 doctors from Pakistan are registered in the UK, and 2,100 dentists of Pakistani ethnicity were registered with the General Dental Council as of 2017.
-Pakistani-origin doctors make up 4.6% of all doctors in the UK and Pakistan is one of the largest source countries of foreign young doctors in the UK.
+According to General Medical Council statistics as of March 2024, there were 21,280 doctors from Pakistan registered in the UK, and 2,100 dentists of Pakistani ethnicity were registered with the General Dental Council as of 2017.
+Pakistani-origin doctors make up 5.7% of all doctors in the UK and Pakistan is one of the largest source countries of foreign young doctors in the UK.
+As of 2021, Pakistanis made 8% of the NHS in England's junior doctors, 4% of the consultants and 10% of the other specialists.

-According to 2021 figures for 16-64 year olds, the combined British Pakistanis and Bangladeshi group had the lowest employment figure at 56% and the largest employment discrepancy by gender with 73% for males and 39% for females.
+Housing

+In the housing rental market, Pakistani landlords first rented out rooms to incoming migrants, who were mostly Pakistani themselves.
+As these renters settled in Britain and prospered to the point where they could afford to buy their own homes, non-Asian university students became these landlords' main potential customers.
+By 2000, several British Pakistanis had established low-cost rental properties throughout England.

+British Pakistanis are most likely to live in owner-occupied Victorian terraced houses of the inner city.
+In the increasing suburban movement amongst Pakistanis living in Britain, this trend is most conspicuous among children of Pakistani immigrants.
+Pakistanis tend to place a strong emphasis on owning their own home and have one of the highest rates of home ownership in the UK at 73% in 2003–04, slightly higher than that of the White British population.
+The 2021 census for England and Wales recorded a slight decline of ownership with 60% of Pakistanis either owning their home with a mortgage (37%) or outright (23%).
+26% rent privately or live rent free and the remaining 14% rent from social housing.